• Skip to primary navigation

 Baked Bacon Wrapped Fish with Sun-Dried Tomato Pesto

 England-based food blogger, Julia of Vikalinka, is perplexed by how little fish the island nation consumes.
 Sure, there’s the pub-favorite fish and chips, but there are few seafood mainstays.
 Well, that’s soon to change with this Baked Bacon Wrapped Fish with Sun-dried Tomato Pesto.
-It’s a rather simple 30-minute fish dish with just four ingredients, including cod, bacon, and tomato pesto.
+It’s a rather simple fish dish taking 30-minutes with just four ingredients, including cod, bacon, and tomato pesto.

 Mediterranean Baked Fish with Artichokes and Olives

 Leave it to the always-consistent Jessica of The Forked Spoon to bring us tasty creations like this dinner-time favorite Mediterranean Baked Fish with Artichokes and Olives.
-So let’s see what makes it so special.
+So, let’s see what makes it so special.
 Could it be that it’s filled with a tornado of flavor from the garlic, tomato, olives, capers, and feta cheese?
 Or could it be that all those flavors come together in just 35 minutes?

 Spinach Stuffed Flounder